atelechev/astrocadre/doc/follow-up.md

 * AC-023: Refactor layers and themes loading.
 Decoupled from controls and improved events handling.

+### February, 2021

+Started an update and a deep refactoring of the entire project.
+Three years ago that was my first extensive experience with Angular, many things have changed and the initial implementation now seems completely obsolete and very immature!

+**All the current code on the `master` branch should now be considered as deprecated.**

 ### Next Steps

-* AC-024: Export of current view as image
+* AC-024: Export of current view as image - _postponed_

 #### New Features to Implement